andrusieczko/RequireJsSupport/README.md

 ----

-Right-click on the .js file and choose
+Right-click on the .js or .php file and choose
 * *Move RequreJs Module* to move the .js file
 * *Move PHP File* to move PHP file